-The Company is subject to normal market risks including fluctuations in foreign exchange rates and interest rates.
+The Company enters into transactions denominated in Namibian dollars for which related expenses and accounts payable balances are subject to exchange rate fluctuation.
 While the Company manages its operations in order to minimize exposure to these risks, the Company has not entered into any derivatives or contracts to hedge or otherwise mitigate this exposure.
+A 10% increase or decrease in the Namibian dollar exchange rate would have a \$2,400 impact on the Company's balance sheet.